 Once in Seogwipo, it is possible to walk to the Cheongjeyeon Waterfall and Saeyeongyo Bridge which are lovely.

-Again, a bit like Seoul and Korea in general if I had of known then what I know now I definitely would have taken more organised tours.
-It was quite hard work trying to figure out how to get around – with lots of unsuccessful attempts and sore feet!Click here for the top Jeju Island Tours
+Again, a bit like Seoul and Korea in general if I had of known then what I know now I definitely would have taken more organised tours during my Korea touring.
+It was quite hard work trying to figure out how to get around – with lots of unsuccessful attempts and sore feet!

 The day’s activities:

-Korea Itinerary 14 Days – Day Five
+Itinerary for Korea – Day Five

-The coastline of Jeju is stunning!
-However, it is not that easy to get around.
-I struggled a lot to figure out buses and then ended up getting a taxi to take me for the day.
+The coastline of Jeju Island is stunning!
+However, it is not that easy to get around (are you noticing a theme in my Korea blog?).
+I struggled a lot to figure out the buses and then ended up getting a taxi to take me for the day.

 - Lizard Island